fluxninja/aperture/docs/content/get-started/aperture-cloud/sign-up.md

 :::

-To begin using Aperture Cloud, you need to sign up and create a organization & a project.
+To begin using Aperture Cloud, you need to sign up and create an organization & a project.

 1. For sign up, head over to
    [Aperture Cloud](https://app.fluxninja.com/sign-up).
-2. There are two ways you can sign up A) Using your Google account B) Using your email address.
+2. There are two ways you can sign up --

+   - Using your Google account
+   - Using your email address.
 We recommend using your work email — it keeps work and life separate.

    ![Sign up](./assets/sign-up.png)